Kuda-gitsune: Kitsune-tsuki

-Such a family, though they main amass wealth is seen to have achieved it by striking fear among others by its fox-using, and marriage with a fox-user household was shunned by the rest.
+Such a family, though they may amass wealth is seen to have achieved it by striking fear among others by its fox-using, and marriage with a fox-user household was shunned by the rest.
 The kuda-gitsune were allegedly commanded by its master to raid other families' homes and steal their possessions, and in this way the master's family grows wealthy―or at least in the beginning.
 Since the kuda-gitsune multiplies until their number grows to 75, the large pack of foxes eat away at the family's wealth, bringing about their downfall.

 As for the foxes quickly multiplying to 75, it is also said that every time a bride from a kuda or osaki-haunted household goes off to be married, she is said to bring 75 of the kuda minions along with her into the new household.
 This piece of folklore was perhaps invented as a convenient explanation as to why so many families came to be accused of being fox-owners, as time went by.
 (Note: A similar tradition about bringing 75 minions is attached to the of Shimane Prefecture and the of Hiroshima and Tottori Prefecture, as Yanagita has pointed out.)

 The kuda-tsuki is spiritual possession much like the hebi-tsuki (serpent-possession), inugami-tsuki (hound deity), or even tanuki-tsuki (racoon dog) of other communities, and ultimately derive from serpent-god worship, according to geography and history scholar Shōjirō Kobayashi.